danielafsaraiva/VSLFC_SQE/README.md

 ### CSV Data Description
 The subjective test used a **pairwise comparison** method in which subjects identified which stimulus showed the most flicker.
 Consequently, the results use the **Thurstone Case V model** to estimate a quality scale in which **higher values indicate greater perceived flicker (lower quality)**.

----

-## 5. Contact & Feedback
-*Note to Co-authors: Please review the nomenclature and data structure.
-Suggest any alterations via the Issues tab or by editing this file directly.*